gsarti/covid-papers-browser/README.md

 # Covid-19 Semantic Browser: Browse Covid-19 & SARS-CoV-2 Scientific Papers with Transformers 🦠 📖

-**Covid-19 Browser** is an interactive experimental tool leveraging a state-of-the-art language model to search relevant content inside the [COVID-19 Open Research Dataset (CORD-19)](https://pages.semanticscholar.org/coronavirus-research) recently published by the White House and its research partners.
+**Covid-19 Semantic Browser** is an interactive experimental tool leveraging a state-of-the-art language model to search relevant content inside the [COVID-19 Open Research Dataset (CORD-19)](https://pages.semanticscholar.org/coronavirus-research) recently published by the White House and its research partners.
 The dataset contains over 44,000 scholarly articles about COVID-19, SARS-CoV-2 and related coronaviruses.

 Various models already fine-tuned on Natural Language Inference are available to perform the search: